 If you were not married at the time your child was conceived or born, your child support office will help you establish paternity.
 Establishing paternity is important for several reasons:

-- It will establish a father-child relationship, enable your child to benefit from that relationship, and strengthen your child’s sense of identity
+It will establish a father-child relationship, enable your child to benefit from that relationship, and strengthen your child’s sense of identity

-- It will allow the father’s name to be listed on the child’s birth certificate
+It will allow the father’s name to be listed on the child’s birth certificate

-- It will give the father the right to seek child custody and visitation through a court action and to be consulted about adoption
+It will give the father the right to seek child custody and visitation through a court action and to be consulted about adoption

-- It will give the child the right to important benefits from both parents; such as financial support, inheritance, social security veteran’s benefits, life insurance and health insurance
+It will give the child the right to important benefits from both parents; such as financial support, inheritance, social security, veteran’s benefits, life insurance and health insurance

-- It will make it easier for the child to learn the medical histories of both parents and to possibly benefit from medical insurance through a parent’s employer, union or military service
+It will make it easier for the child to learn the medical histories of both parents and to possibly benefit from medical insurance through a parent’s employer, union or military service

-- Paternity must be established before the court can order child support
+Paternity must be established before the court can order child support

-If paternity has not been established either the custodial parent or alleged father may request genetic testing.
+If paternity has not been established either the custodial party or alleged father may request genetic testing.
 The child support office will schedule genetic testing which is usually done at the child support office.
 The cost of genetic testing varies across the state.
 The average cost of the test is $120.

 If an Affidavit of Parentage was signed in the hospital at the time the child was born, or if there is already a court order establishing paternity, the local child support office cannot disestablish paternity.
 You may contact an attorney.
 If the child was born during the time the parents were married, the husband is presumed to be the father of the child.
 You may wish to contact an attorney for legal advice.

 The Court has the authority to award support retroactive to the date a complaint is filed with the court.
-The court may give the non-custodial parent credit for any financial contribution made for the children since the filing date of the case.
+The court may give the non-custodial party credit for any financial contribution made for the children since the filing date of the case.

 You have the right to request a review for a modification if there has been a change in circumstances since the order was entered, or if three years have passed since the order was entered or last reviewed for modification.
 Examples of changes in circumstance that may be grounds for a modification are: significant changes in income, changes in work-related day care cost, changes in health care costs, a change in custody, or a change in the financial needs of the child.
-Contact the Customer Care Center at 1-800-332-6347 for additional information.
+Contact the Customer Care Center at 1-800-332-6347 (TTY 1-800-735-2258) for additional information.

 The child support order will remain in effect unless and until it is modified.
 If either parent requests a modification, the Court may consider the obligations of each parent to support other children.
 If there is a support order for other children the amount of support will be considered in the guidelines calculation.